adieldinu/MAS-MDP-Value-Policy_Iteration/README.txt

-By the looks of the graphs:
+From the graphs:

 Gauss-Seidel seems to converge the fastest as it skips over some redundant steps from Value Iteration.
+It may prove useful when there is the need for a faster convergence.

 The same can't be said about Prioritized Sweeping.
 	Although i have tried many times it seems it either doesn't converge on some cases or gets blocked on a local plateua, wabbling around a value.